hadasbro/jLogger/README.md

 *Apache Commons (https://commons.apache.org/)*

-*Module is compatible with Spring 5, you can use it in any from your peojects (not only Spring ones) but also you can use it with Spring 5 and org.springframework.http.ResponseEntity class*
+*Module is compatible with Spring 5, you can use it in any from your projects (not only Spring ones) but also you can use it with Spring 5 and org.springframework.http.ResponseEntity class*

 ---